robert0714/Kubernetes---An-Enterprise-Guide-2E/chapter13/README.md

 There are some details we'll walk through that depend on your use case:

-1. The user requests an id_token from the identity provider.
+1. The user requests an **id_token** from the identity provider.
 How the user gets their token doesn't really matter for this part of the sequence.
 We'll use a utility in OpenUnison for our lab.
-1. Assuming you're authenticated and authorized, your identity provider will give you an id_token with an aud claim that will be accepted by Service-X.
+1. Assuming you're authenticated and authorized, your identity provider will give you an **id_token** with an **aud** claim that will be accepted by Service-X.
-1. The user uses the id_token as a bearer token for calling Service-X. It goes without saying that Istio will validate this token.
+1. The user uses the **id_token** as a bearer token for calling Service-X. It goes without saying that Istio will validate this token.
 1. Service-X requests a token for Service-Y from the identity provider on behalf of the user.
 There are two potential methods to do this.
 One is impersonation, the other is delegation.
 We'll cover both in detail later in this section.
-You'll send your identity provider your original id_token and something to identify the service to the identity provider.
+You'll send your identity provider your original **id_token** and something to identify the service to the identity provider.
-1. Assuming Service-X is authorized, the identity provider sends a new id_token to Service-X with the original user's attributes and an aud scoped to Service-Y.
+1. Assuming Service-X is authorized, the identity provider sends a new **id_token** to Service-X with the original user's attributes and an **aud** scoped to Service-Y.
-1. Service-X uses the new id_token as the Authorization header when calling Service-Y. Again, Istio is validating the id_token.
+1. Service-X uses the new **id_token** as the Authorization header when calling Service-Y. Again, Istio is validating the **id_token**.

 Steps 7 and 8 in the previous diagram aren't really important here.